 Planning for downtime

 Experts have said that we’re all likely to get Covid-19 at some point.
 Granted, most of us will all only get a light dusting of the virus, but even a light dusting might make us truly miserable and take us out of our regular lives for a couple of weeks.
-Plus, if you work from home, it won’t be like you can have anyone else come in to fulfil your orders – you and your home will be lock down.
+Plus, if you work from home, it won’t be like you can have anyone else come in to fulfil your orders – you and your home will be locked down.

 So now, whilst infections are still reasonably contained, might be a great time to think about what would happen to your business if you couldn’t work in it for an extended time period (whatever the reason).
 Now might be a good time to think about outsourcing your fulfilment and shipping.